cjfcsjt/cjfcsjt.github.io/_pages/about.md

 # 🔥 News
+- *2022.08*: &nbsp;🎉🎉 Our paper Towards Self-supervised Learning on Graphs with Heterophily is accepted in CIKM 2022.
 - *2022.08*: &nbsp;🎉🎉 Our paper Disentangled Contrastive Learning for Social Recommendation is accepted in CIKM 2022.
 - *2022.05*: &nbsp;🎉🎉 Our paper Knowledge-enhanced Black-box Attacks for Recommendations is accepted in KDD 2022.
 - *2022.03*: &nbsp;🎉🎉 Our paper AutoGSR: Neural Architecture Search for Graph-based Session Recommendation is accepted in SIGIR 2022.